orbitalfoundation/orbital-sys/readme.md

 	// prints "beta hello" then "alpha hello"
 ```

 Currently there is no strategy to deal with out of order resolver registration.
 If you have events intended for a resolver, but that resolver was not registered yet, those events are not handled later when the resolver shows up.
+This probably needs work.

+## Resolver singleton

+At the moment a given resolver can be registered only once - I detect if the actual function object is already registered.
+This may change.
+I can see an argument for recycling a single resolver on many object instances.

-## Schemas
+## Schema namespace reservation

-As a developer aid it is possible to reserve object schemas.
-This helps developers avoid colliding with each other on a reserved namespace for an ecs vocabulary:
+As a developer aid it is possible to reserve component names on the root namespace of an entity.
+This helps developers avoid colliding with each other on a reserved namespace for an ecs vocabulary.
+Further we imagine that with a formal schema library it would be possible to fully declare the entire set of properties of any given component, but this is not enforced yet.

+Schemas are used right now for simple filters.

+Also schema reservation does prevent developers from colliding with each other - if two separate developers attempt to resolve the same schema an error message is reported (arguably an exception should be thrown but we do not do that yet).

 ```
 	const physics = {